Battle of Fort Bull: Background

-In the late 17th century, large numbers of Iroquois were converted to Roman Catholicism by French Jesuits, and as a result, many Catholic Iroquois chose to settle at Kanesatake and Kahnawake outside of Montréal, where they were intended by the French to serve as a buffer to protect Montréal, the center of the French fur trade.
-Historians call the Catholic Iroquois living outside of Montréal the Canadian Iroquois while the Iroquois who remained in Kanienkeh ("the Land of the Flint", the Iroquois name for their historical homeland in what is now upstate New York) are known as the League Iroquois.
+In the late 17th century, large numbers of Haudenosaunee were converted to Roman Catholicism by French Jesuits, and as a result, many Catholic Haudenosaunee chose to settle at Kanesatake and Kahnawake outside of Montréal, where they were intended by the French to serve as a buffer to protect Montréal, the center of the French fur trade.
+Historians call the Catholic Haudenosaunee living outside of Montréal the Canadian Iroquois while the Haudenosaunee who remained in Kanienkeh ("the Land of the Flint", the Mohawk name for their historical homeland in what is now upstate New York) are known as the League Iroquois or Haudenosaunee.
 Today, the descendants of the Canadian Iroquois are called the Seven Nations of Canada.
-The Canadian Iroquois considered the French to be their allies, not their superiors, with the Onontio (the Iroquois term for the governor-general of New France) who represented the "Great Onontio" (the King of France) merely an especially important ally whose ways were somewhat strange and had to be constantly humored in order to obtain the European goods that the Iroquois valued so much.
+The Canadian Iroquois considered the French to be their allies, not their superiors, with the Onontio (the Haudenosaunee term for the governor-general of New France) who represented the "Great Onontio" (the King of France) merely an especially important ally whose ways were somewhat strange and had to be constantly humored in order to obtain the European goods that the Haudenosaunee valued so much.
 As the French did not know the part of Kanienkeh where the Oneida Carrying Place was located very well, they needed the assistance of the Canadian Iroquois to guide them there.
-Vaudreuil considered destroying the warehouses at the Oneida Carrying Place so important that though he did not want a war with the League Iroquois, he ordered Léry to attack the League Iroquois if any of them objected to the French being in Kanienkeh.
-From the French viewpoint, it was better to keep the League Iroquois neutral rather than having them fight on the side of British, which was especially the case as the League Iroquois and Canadian Iroquois had a notable reluctance to fight one another.
+Vaudreuil considered destroying the warehouses at the Oneida Carrying Place so important that though he did not want a war with the League Haudenosaunee, he ordered Léry to attack the League Haudenosaunee if any of them objected to the French being in Kanienkeh.
+From the French viewpoint, it was better to keep the League Haudenosaunee neutral rather than having them fight on the side of British, which was especially the case as the League Haudenosaunee and Canadian Iroquois had a notable reluctance to fight one another.

 The Canadian Iroquois chiefs and clan mothers were dubious about the French plans for a winter strike at the Oneida Carry, and Léry reported that one Mohawk chief, Missakin was only convinced on 25 February 1756 "by the words that I [Léry] gave to him in the name of Monsieur de Vaudreuil...He joined me, along with his band".
 On 29 February 1756, Léry's force of Troupes de la Marine, French-Canadian militiamen and Canadian Iroquois war bands left Montréal.
-As they marched, Léry picked up more volunteers from the Iroquois communities, by promising them that they would not be assaulting forts and they would only fight against the British, not the League Iroquois.
+As they marched, Léry picked up more volunteers from the Iroquois communities, by promising them that they would not be assaulting forts and they would only fight against the British, not the League Haudenosaunee.
 On 9 March 1756, Léry learned from an Akwesasne war band that the British had built two forts at the Oneida Carrying Place, information that he chose not to share with the Canadian Iroquois accompanying his expedition.